Sunday-Binakin/Cyperus-Enterprise/SETUP_GUIDE.md

-# Full-Stack eCommerce System Setup Guide
+# Client-Side eCommerce System Setup Guide

-This guide will help you set up a complete eCommerce system using Supabase (database & auth) and Paystack (payments for Ghana).
+This guide will help you set up a complete client-side eCommerce system using mock services and Paystack payments for Ghana.

 ## 🚀 Quick Start